 And then I wryly laughed at our sorry luck with the weather.

 Now understanding what we were getting ourselves into, I was willing to take the day as it came.
-We had done jet boat tours at home in Portland, and it’s a blast on a hot day.
-The boats whip around in water-bound donuts, turning into their own wakes, joyously splashing their unwitting occupants.
+Jet boat tours are a blast on a hot day.
 I knew we’d get wet anyway, so I figured it didn’t really make much of a difference.
 Besides, I’m always a silver-lining, lemonade kind of gal; even miserable experiences can give you something to chuckle at later!

 We donned what meager rain-repellant gear we had with us (measly windbreakers), and made our way down to the dock.
 I didn’t want to get my camera wet, so I left it behind in favor of the little point-and-shoot I could tuck into a pocket (or a ziplock bag) at a moment’s notice.